mlab817/faqs/src/coco-levy-fund/what-are-the-documentary-requirements-and-procedures-for-the-registration-in-the-ncfrs.md

 ---
  title: What are the documentary requirements and procedures for the registration in the NCFRS?

-tags: ["documentary","requirements","procedures","registration","ncfrs"]

  ---

-### Coco Levy Fund
+## Coco Levy Fund

-## What are the documentary requirements and procedures for the registration in the NCFRS?
+# What are the documentary requirements and procedures for the registration in the NCFRS?

  - Registration can be done through the following: